The Green Island Ficus – Ficus microcarpa, [FY-kus my-kro-KAR-puh] is a slow-growing plant that belongs to the fig

 Suggested Uses For The Ficus Island Microcarpa

-Island Ficus is best grown as a low hedge in the landscape or as a small Ficus bonsai plant.
+Island Ficus is best grown as a low hedge in the landscape, a foundation shrub, or a small Ficus bonsai plant.

-The plant grows easily indoors as a small house plant or outdoors.
-When planted in large containers and planters it makes an attractive bush when pruned for shape.
+The green island fig bonsai grows easily indoors or outdoors as a small houseplant.
+When planted in large containers and planters, it makes an attractive bush when pruned for shape.

 When grown from cuttings, it’s easy to keep trimmed as a small bonsai tree.